PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
 * **description**: Whether items should be prevented from merging
   through walls.
-Enabling this will incur a performance degradation.This is
+Enabling this will incur a performance degradation.
+This is
   only necessary when ``merge-radius.item`` (spigot.yml) is large enough to
   merge items through walls.